Robe (woreda)

-Robe is one of the Aanaas in the Oromia Regional State of Ethiopia.
+Robe is one of the woredas in the Oromia Region of Ethiopia.
 It is named after the Robe River, 80 kilometers of which flows through the woreda.
 Part of the Arsi Zone, Robe is bordered on the south by the Shebelle River which separates it from the Bale Zone, on the southwest by Sherka, on the west by Tena, on the north by Sude, on the northeast by Amigna, and on the east by Seru.
 The administrative center of the woreda is Robe; other towns in Robe include Habe and Sedika.

 Overview

 The altitude of this woreda ranges from 1200 to 4000 meters above sea level.
 Rivers include 45 kilometers of the Hulull and 40 kilometers of the Wabe; the gorge of the Wabe is a local landmark.
 A survey of the land in this woreda shows that 51.1% is arable or cultivable, 4.9% pasture, 16.3% forest, and the remaining 27.7% is considered swampy, mountainous or otherwise unusable.
 Oil seeds, specifically flax, nueg and rape seed, are important cash crops; Robe is one of the major producers of oil seeds in the Zone.

 Industry in the woreda includes 38 small-scale industries employing 93 persons, which include 38 grain mills.
 Other commercial activity consists of 1160 registered businesses of which 32.8% are wholesalers, 42.2% retailers and 19% service providers.
 There were 28 Farmers Associations with 15,116 members and 10 Farmers Service Cooperatives with 14,471 members.
 Robe has 75 kilometers of feeder roads, 36 kilometers of dry-weather and 44 of all-weather road, for an average of road density of 117 kilometers per 1000 square kilometers; 54 kilometers of rural road are under construction.
 About 19.5% of the total population has access to drinking water; a water supply project is under construction.